PhillipEnglish/hello-world/README.md

 # hello-world
-My first repository as part of the Hello World GitHub Guide
+My first repository as part of the hello-world GitHub Guide.